 Penn State Dermatology at Hershey Gardens

 Penn State Dermatology partnered with Hershey Gardens to help protect the community from the dangers of sunlight.
 We've donated fifty umbrellas for visitors to use, free-of-charge, during their visit to the Gardens.
-Their specialized fabric protects visitors from the sun’s harmful rays (UVA and UVB) while enjoying the picturesque scenery, entertaining games, and friendly company.
+Their specialized fabric protects visitors from the sun’s harmful rays (UVA and UVB) while enjoying the picturesque scenery.

 Skin Cancer and Aging